 Model:

 The first TDA should be done together as a class.
-Read a text and write the essay together a whole group.
-Students will be able to see a strong example of building an effective TDA essay writing piece.
+Read a text and write the essay together as a whole group.
+Students will be able to see a strong example of how to build an effective TDA essay.

 Practice: